-- Thermoluminescent dosimetry badges or their equivalent should be used for long-term monitoring of personnel; - Radiation monitoring equipment should be used to monitor the working environment; - Appropriate personnel monitoring equipment, such as film badges, pocket chambers, pocket dosimeters, or film rings, should be used to monitor healthcare workers who may be exposed to radiation hazards; and

-• Records of the radiation exposure of the employees should be kept and the employee should be advised of his individual exposures as according to licensing conditions.
+- Thermoluminescent dosimetry badges or their equivalent should be used for long-term monitoring of personnel; - · Radiation monitoring equipment should be used to monitor the working environment; - Appropriate personnel monitoring equipment, such as film badges, pocket chambers, pocket dosimeters, or film rings, should be used to monitor healthcare workers who may be exposed to radiation hazards; and - Records of the radiation exposure of the employees should be kept and the employees should be advised of their individual exposures according to licensing conditions.

-Control Approach Examples of Control Measures Elimination/ Consider X-ray machines that can operate with a smaller Substitution electric current when buying new X-ray machines. • Use advanced (digital) screen/material so that X-ray operating at a smaller electric current can still give the same picture quality.
+Control Approach Examples of Control Measures Elimination/ Substitution Consider X-ray machines that can operate with a smaller electric current when buying new X-ray machines.
+Use advanced (digital) screen/material so that X-ray operating at a smaller electric current can still give the same picture quality.
 Engineering Controls Operate the X-ray and other (portable) irradiation devices with adequate shielding in accordance with the Radiation Protection Act and Regulations.
 Procedures that use remote fluoroscopy could be run from control panels in an adjacent room, shielded from radiation exposure.
-Use lead glass as a barrier to protect against radiation exposure when procedures must be done close to the patient. • Use lead strips during fluoroscopic procedures.
+Use lead glass as a barrier to protect against radiation exposure when procedures must be done close to the patient.
+Use lead strips during fluoroscopic procedures.
 Provide lead shields for syringes or vials containing radioisotopes.
-Safe Work Practices Give adequate warning to surrounding staff or members of the public before operating X-ray machines.
-Establish a preventive and corrective maintenance programme for X-ray machines with specific personnel responsible for assuring proper maintenance of the X-ray machines. • Establish a contamination monitoring plan for all work areas where radioactive materials are used, handled or stored. • Implement SWP for cleaning up of contaminated work areas.
+Safe Work Practices (SWPs) Give adequate warning to surrounding staff or members of the public before operating X-ray machines.
+Establish a preventive and corrective maintenance programme for X-ray machines with specific personnel responsible for assuring proper maintenance of the X-ray machines.
+Establish a contamination monitoring plan for all work areas where radioactive materials are used, handled or stored.
+Implement SWP for cleaning up of contaminated work areas.
 Provide a separate storage area for radioactive sources.
 This area should be adequately shielded.
 Only authorised personnel should have access to such a storage area.
 Provide proper cleaning agents for cleaning of work areas and hands.
-Administrative Obtain appropriate licenses to own irradiating apparatus and Controls radioactive materials.
+Administrative Controls Obtain appropriate licenses to own irradiating apparatus and radioactive materials.
 To operate an irradiation apparatus, appropriate licences need to be obtained from the regulatory authority.
 These licences are only issued to qualified medical practitioners who have the necessary knowledge on the safe use of these apparatus.
 To use radioactive materials (for medical purposes), appropriate licences need to be obtained from the regulatory authority.
-These licences are only issued to qualified / relevant medical practitioners who have the necessary knowledge on the safe use of these materials.
+These licences are only issued to qualified from the regulatory authority.
+These licences are only issued to qualified/relevant medical practitioners who have the necessary knowledge on the safe use of these apparatus.
+To use radioactive materials (for medical purposes), appropriate licences are only issued to qualified/relevant medical practitioners who have the necessary knowledge on the safe use of these materials.
 Establish guidelines to manage patients who are undergoing nuclear medicine procedures.
 Document and retain inventories of radioactive materials.
-Personal Protective Equipment • Provision of proper PPE e.g. leads aprons, lead gloves, thyroid -4 shields and lead goggles.
+Personal Protective Equipment (PPE) Provision of proper PPE e.g., leads aprons, lead gloves, thyroid shields and lead goggles.